-French Onion Pizza Pie
+French Onion Pizza Pie Recipe

-I love pizza, and I love French food.
-These two reach a happy marriage in pissaladière, or French onion pizza, of Provençal origin.
+I love pizza, I love onions, and I love French food.
+These three reach a happy marriage in pissaladière, or French onion pizza, of Provençal origin.
 Provence has truly delicious pizza, as I will attest with delightful relish from my own experiences of living in Aix-en-Provence for four months.
 Anybody who goes to Aix simply must visit Pizza Capri, which is widely acknowledged as the source of the best pizza in town.
 I credit it to the cheese.
 Pizza may have been invented in Italy, but I believe that it must have been France where it was raised to a form of art; for surely only with the cheeses of France could it achieve such a perfection.
 Of course, I am a francophile, and so naturally my opinion in such regards is biased, but regardless French pizza is something that I've missed since I've returned to the United States.

 The internet however, seems to corroborate my taste, and just the simple query of pissaladière will yield a host of answers.
 The entirety of these however, seem to be thin pizzas, with a crust lightly topped with caramelized onions.
 This particular version presented here, courtesy of an adaption of , produces a veritable pizza pie, a delicious multi-layered pizza.
 It is wonderfully sweet from the onions and tomatoes in it boasts a delectable pastry crust, melted parmesan cheese, and is topped with superbly salty olives and anchovies, in a hearty and filling pizza that is easy to modify and change.
 Eight onions might be cause for tears in cutting them for it but the result is more than worth it!
 Hows and Whys of French Cooking by Alma Lach